featbit/featbit-agent/README.md

 ### View logs

-Since the FeatBit Agent using Kestrel is managed using systemd, all events and processes are logged to a centralized journal.
+Since the FeatBit Agent is managed by systemd, all events and processes are logged to a centralized journal.
 To view the `featbit-agent.service`-specific logs, use the following command:

 ```bash